Nursing Homes

 Frequently Asked Questions

-Are there any financial assistance programs for nursing home care in New York?
+Are there financial aid options for nursing home care in New York?

-Yes, Medicaid and other state programs provide financial assistance for eligible individuals needing nursing home care in New York.
+Yes, Medicaid and state waiver programs offer financial assistance for eligible seniors who require nursing home care but cannot afford the expenses.

-What should I look for when choosing a nursing home in New York?
+What is the average cost of a nursing home in New York?

 Sources